menachemkorf/launchschool-intro-to-programming/README.md

 # introduction to ruby

-solutions to the exercises from the book introduction to programming by Launch School.
+solutions to the exercises from the book Introduction to Programming by Launch School.